bvds/andes/docs/guides/manager_guide/README.md

  - Block Device - Removes the ability of the device of a user to access the Space Client.
 The user is sent a message stating that the device is blocked by an administrator.
  - Wipe Device - Removes all Sencha Client organizational data from the device - the user is logged out of the Space Client.
  - Deauthorize Device - Removes the ability for the device to be logged into a Space Client.
 The user is sent a message stating that the device can no longer access Space.

+<b>Note</b>: Deauthorizing a device cannot be undone, whereas blocking a device can.

 ### Edit Device Info